ntgn81/ngocs/architecture.md

 - `email` - the email extracted from comments
 - `address` -
 - `items` - the requested items, a dictionary/hash of item color + quantity
-- `lastUpdatedDate` - last time an action has been performed on the order.
+- `lastModifiedDate` - last time an action has been performed on the order.
 Can be used to re-send emails, among other things.
 - `state` - state of the order, can be of the following values
   1. **scraped** - just pulled down from Instagram API, with just `igMediaId|sourceComment` fields populated.
   2. **pending-details-validation** - parsed out email and ordered item from comment's text.
 Awaiting admin to validate the order details